 In the model illustrated below, a workspace variable, Data Workspace, has a value of C:\Data.gdb.
 This workspace location is substituted as an inline variable in the Project tool parameters by enclosing the variable name in percent symbols.
 At run time, the actual variable value, C:\Data.gdb, is substituted for %Data Workspace%.

 The use of model variable substitution is especially important when working with ModelBuilder iterators.
 When the iterator Iterate Feature Classes runs, it creates an output variable for both the path and name of each feature class in a workspace.
-The value in the Name variable can be used to construct the path to the output Projected Feature Class.
+You can use the value in the Name variable to construct the path to the output Projected Feature Class.
 When the tool executes, %Name% is replaced with the name of the feature class.

 User input to a model tool

 Model variable substitution can help you pass values entered by a user directly into a tool inside your model.
-For example, in the model illustrated below, Parcel ID is a model parameter that is specified when the model tool is run from the Geoprocessing pane.
-This variable is used in the Expression parameter of the Select Layer By Attribute tool as "Parcel" = '%Parcel ID%'.
-When the tool runs, %Parcel ID% in the expression is replaced with the parcel ID (9 in the case below), and only those parcels with an ID of 9 are selected.
+For example, in the model illustrated below, Suffix is a model parameter that is specified when the model tool is run from the Geoprocessing pane.
+This variable is used in the Expression parameter of the Select Layer By Attribute tool as RoadLabel LIKE '%\%Suffix\%' ESCAPE '\'.
+When the tool runs, the expression works the same as RoadLabel LIKE '%ST' where the inline variable Suffix is replaced with the value ST, and only roads with label ending with ST are selected.

-Note:The Parcel ID variable in this example is a string. inline variables that are strings need to be enclosed within quotation marks ('%string variable%') in an expression. inline variables that are numbers do not require quotation marks
+Note:The Parcel ID variable in this example is a string.
+You must enclose inline variables that are strings within quotation marks ('%string variable%') in an expression.
+Inline variables that are numbers do not require quotation marks.

-Calculate Value is a powerful ModelBuilder utility that allows you to calculate a value based on any Python expression and use that value in your model.
-You can use model variable substitution to pass values from model variables into the Calculate Value Python expression, or use the output variable name that stores the calculated value in another tool in your model.
+Calculate Value is a ModelBuilder utility that allows you to calculate a value based on a Python expression and use that value in your model.
+You can use model variable substitution to pass values from model variables into the Calculate Value Python expression or use the output variable name that stores the calculated value in another tool in your model.

 The model below contains two numeric variables: Number of Residents and Waste Per Person Per Year.
-These variables are used in the Calculate Value tool expression by enclosing them in percent symbols.
+You can use these variables in the Calculate Value tool expression by enclosing them in percent symbols.
 When the Calculate Value tool runs, the variable names will be substituted with their values and multiplied together to calculate Total Waste Per Year.

 System variable substitution